glpi-project/doc/source/index.rst

 Preface
 -------

-This documentation covers the installation and use of GLPI (Gestion Libre de Parc Informatique) !
+This documentation covers the installation and use of :abbr:`GLPI (Gestion Libre de Parc Informatique)`!

 Free and open-source solution for IT asset management and helpdesk, and more.
 GLPI is a web application designed to manage all of your IT asset management issues from inventory management of hardware components and software to the management of user assistance.